ucfopen/Materia/theme/README.md

 ## 1. Common links, emails, etc. (Highly recommended)

 Items such as specific emails, links, phone numbers for your institution can be listed in many areas on Materia's webpages.
 To easily modify these, check out `theme/common.json`.
-This file will be present with a set of placeholders (TODO: actually make this)
+This file will be present with a set of placeholders.

 ## 2. Logos and other images